aareshfb/Network_inference_using_discrete_penalty/README.md

-# Efficient inference of dynamic gene regulatory networks using l_0 penalty
+# Efficient inference of dynamic gene regulatory networks using discrete penalty

 This repository contains the code of the algorithm in the paper "Efficient inference of dynamic gene regulatory networks using l_0 penalty".